jstedfast/MailKit/ExchangeOAuth2.md

 Once your web service has been registered, the tenant admin will need to register your service principal.

-To use the New-ServicePrincipal cmdlet, install ExchangeOnlineManagement and connect to your tenant as shown in the following snippet:
+To use the New-ServicePrincipal cmdlet, open an [Azure Powershell](https://learn.microsoft.com/en-us/powershell/azure/new-azureps-module-az?view=azps-10.2.0) terminal and install ExchangeOnlineManagement and connect to your tenant as shown below:

 ```powershell
 Install-Module -Name ExchangeOnlineManagement -allowprerelease